Build with customer empathy

 - Arrive at a value statement.
 What long-term value do you hope to provide to these customers?
 The answer to this question creates your full hypothesis: how will these customers' lives be improved by using the proposed solution to address this manageable challenge?

-This last step is the culmination of an empathy-driven hypothesis.
+This last step is the culmination of a customer empathy-driven hypothesis.
 It defines the audience, the problem, the solution, and the metric by which improvement is to be made, all of which center on the customer.
 During the measure and learn phases, each hypothesis should be tested.
 Changes in the customer, problem statement, or solution are anticipated as the team develops greater empathy for the addressable customer base.

 The goal is to build with customer empathy, not to plan with it.
 It's all too easy to get stuck in endless cycles of planning and tweaking to hit upon the perfect customer empathy statement.
 Before you try to develop such a statement, review the following sections on defining and building an MVP.